epiphyt/form-block/readme.txt

 == Screenshots ==
 1. The form in the frontend
 2. The form block in the backend
-3. THe form block settings
+3. The form block settings